Harry Chess: History

 Harry Chess was created by Allen J. Shapiro (1932–1987) under the pseudonym "A. Jay".
-The character appeared in a one-off cartoon in November 1964 in Drum magazine, a homophile publication featuring news and erotica.
+The character appeared in a one-off cartoon published in Drum magazine in November 1964, a homophile publication featuring news and erotica.
 He then became the protagonist of Al Shapiro's Harry Chess: That Man from A.U.N.T.I.E., which began running in Drum in March 1965 and ended in 1966.
 These early strips, edited by Drum publisher Clark Polak, were reprinted in a collection entitled The Uncensored Adventures of Harry Chess 0068 7/8: That Man from A.U.N.T.I.E.
 (1966).

 After Drum ceased publication, the character's strips were picked up by Queen's Quarterly.
 In 1977, the series began appearing in Drummer magazine, where Shapiro served as art director.
 His role at Drummer brought him into contact with other pioneering gay comic artists including Bill Ward.
 Strips were reprinted in various volumes of Leyland Publications' Meatmen series in the 1980s.